NVIDIA/DeepLearningExamples/README.md

-# NVIDIA Deep Learning Examples for Volta Tensor Cores
+# NVIDIA Deep Learning Examples for Tensor Cores

 ## Introduction
 This repository provides the latest deep learning example networks for training.
 These examples focus on achieving the best performance and convergence from NVIDIA Volta Tensor Cores.